The Best Referral Guide You'll Ever Read

 How to use promotion psychology to design your referral strategy?

 You can use promotion psychology when designing your referral program rewards, to make them more attractive.
-You can learn more about promotion psychology tactics in our ebook.
+You can learn more about promotion psychology tactics in our free ebook.

 How to make your customers join your refer-a-friend program?